 Moles are quite common.
 You’re born with most of the moles you will have in life, though more can appear as you get older.
 An adult may have anywhere from 10 to 40 moles or more.
 They can appear anywhere on your body, including your penis.

 While it can be a little unsettling to see any type of spot on your penis, a mole is normally a benign (noncancerous) spot that is unlikely to cause any symptoms or health problems.
-There are several other types of spots and bumps that can appear on your penis.
-Most are not dangerous, though you may not like them for cosmetic reasons.
+Several other types of spots and bumps can also appear on your penis.
+Most aren’t dangerous, though you may not like them for cosmetic reasons.